OctopusDeploy/blog/blog/2018-08/kubernetes.md

 We now have a target that we can use to prepare the service accounts for the other namespaces.

-## The HTTPD Development Service Account
+## The Httpd Development Service Account

 We now have a Kubernetes target, but this target is configured with the cluster administrator account.
-It is not a good idea to be running deployments with an administrator account, so what we need to do is create a namespace and service account that will allow us to deploy only the resources we need for our application.
+It is not a good idea to be running deployments with an administrator account, so what we need to do is create a namespace and service account that will allow us to deploy only the resources we need for our application in an isolated area in the Kubernetes cluster.

 To do this, we need to create four resources in the Kubernetes cluster: a namespace, a service account, a role and a role binding.
 We've already discussed namespaces and service accounts.
 A role defines the actions that can be applied and the resources they can be applied to.
 A role binding associates a service account with the role, granting the service account the permissions that were defined in the role.